-Boost heart health and lower your blood pressure by maintaining a simple weight-training routine
+You can boost your heart health, and lower your blood pressure, with a simple weight-training routine.

 The men in the study were assigned to one of two 14-week exercise programs.
 The first group did aerobic exercise, and the second group followed each aerobic session with one hour of weight training.
 Both groups reduced their insulin, blood sugar, and blood pressure, but the effects in the weight-training group were significantly greater.
 The men in the latter group lowered their insulin levels three times more than the men in the aerobics group, and their glucose levels and blood pressure decreased by twice as much.

 I recommend beginning a weight-training program with 20-minute sessions, two or three times a week, with a day off between sessions to give your muscles time to heal.
+Here's a video that includes examples of several weight training exercises you can do right at home.
 In addition, keep these simple beginner strategies in mind:

 - Use light hand or ankle weights (2 to 3 pounds for women, 5 to 10 pounds for men), or exercise “bands” that you stretch with your arms and legs.